awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/ex-csv-manifest.md

-# Creating a manifest file from a CSV file<a name="ex-csv-manifest"></a>
+# Creating a classification manifest file from a CSV file<a name="ex-csv-manifest"></a>

-This example Python script simplifies the creation of a manifest file by using a Comma Separated Values \(CSV\) file to label images\.
+This example Python script simplifies the creation of a classification manifest file by using a Comma Separated Values \(CSV\) file to label images\.
 You create the CSV file\.

 A manifest file describes the images used to train a model\.
 A manifest file is made up of one or more JSON lines\.
 Each JSON line describes a single image\.
-For more information, see [Defining JSON lines for anomaly classification](manifest-file-classification.md)\.
+For more information, see [Defining JSON lines for image classification](manifest-file-classification.md)\.

 A CSV file represents tabular data over multiple rows in a text file\.
 Fields on a row are separated by commas\.
 For more information, see [comma separated values](https://en.wikipedia.org/wiki/Comma-separated_values)\.
 For this script, each row in your CSV file includes the S3 location of an image and the anomaly classification for the image \(`normal` or `anomaly`\)\.
 Each row maps to a JSON Line in the manifest file\.